-Serving at 73%, Roger lost 13 points in 11 service games, never facing a break point and dominating on the return to secure seven breaks and control the pace from start to finish.
-Jonas and Roger had practiced before many times but there was nothing the Swede could do against the mighty opponent, suffering the first break in the third game and losing the opener in 27 minutes.
+Serving at 73%, Roger lost 13 points in 11 service games, never facing a break point and dominating the return to secure seven breaks and control the pace from start to finish.
+Jonas and Roger had practiced before many times, but the Swede could do nothing against the mighty opponent, suffering the first break in the third game and losing the opener in 27 minutes.

 He simply came up short, unable to perform better.
-At 34, Jonas looks fit as ever, playing a lot of tournaments in both singles and doubles.
+At 34, Jonas looks fit as ever, playing many tournaments in both singles and doubles.
 It would be nice to face Rafael Nadal or Marcos Baghdatis, whoever wins the second semi-final.

-Marcos and I were the rivals in the final of the Australian Open but I would like to play again against Rafa.
+Marcos and I were the rivals in the Australian Open final, but I would like to play again against Rafa.
 It would be a completely different match against Nadal, who is a left-hander.
-He covers the court nicely and I will try to find an open space and place winners.
+He covers the court nicely, and I will try to find an open space and place winners.

 I have to forget the last couple of matches, or even the entire tournament so far.
 The final is always very different, as the pressure makes it tougher.
 I will do my best to defend the title, although it should be a much closer battle than today.

 I know I can beat Nadal; I'm confident.
 I have to focus on my style of play and stay aggressive.
 It should be easier to achieve than in comparison to clay," Roger Federer said.